 If you need more help distinguishing the two, we’ve covered the differences between Native and Hybrid, and the factors to consider before making your decision.

 Building a successful app involves underlying costs aside from the development costs.
-This means you need to take into account the expenses for maintenance and growth after launch including costs for upgrades, marketing, and scaling up.
+This means you need taking into account expenses for post-launch maintenance and growth, including upgrading, marketing, and scaling up.

-The more features your app requires, the higher the cost will be.
+In essence, the more features your app requires, the higher the development cost will be.
 In Malaysia, the cost to build an app can range from RM5,000 up to millions, depending on complexity.

 Knowing your place in the market is the first step that will get you to your target audience.
 What is your product value?